 A Ponzi scheme is an investment scam that promises high returns and no risk.
 The creators of a Ponzi scheme will collect investments from new investors to pay old investors.
 The scheme falls apart when there are no more new investors, and thus no more money to pay old investors.

 Extortion is when a person coerces an institution or another person into giving up money, property, or services.
 For instance, if a gang coerces store owners to pay “protection” money, that is extortion.
+This crime is similar, but not identical, to honest services fraud.
+(See our blog: What is Honest Services Fraud?)

 Blackmail is also a form of extortion.